OrdnanceSurvey/osdatahub/README.md

 3. Click **Create a new project**, give your project a name, then click **Create project**
 4. Select **Add an API to this project**
-5. Choose the APIs you would like to use and click **Done** (Note: osdatahub supports the OS Features API and the OS Places API)
+5. Choose the APIs you would like to use and click **Done** (Note: osdatahub supports the OS Features, Places, Names, Linked Identifiers, and Downloads APIs)

 # Quick Start